-By default, New Relic Alerts creates a single incident for the selected policy.
+By default, a single incident record will be created for each alert policy.
 If additional conditions are violated by any target after the incident opens, the violations are added to the same incident.
 Only one incident appears on your Incidents indexes for the selected policy.

 Selecting the By policy preference is the most general option.
-New Relic Alerts will accumulate all condition violations for every target into a single incident record.
+All condition violations for every target will be accumulated into a single incident record.

 Selecting the By condition option is useful, for example, when you want an individual incident record to focus on a specific condition.
 If the policy has multiple conditions, separate incident records for each condition will appear on your Incidents indexes.

-- If a target violates a condition for the alert policy, New Relic Alerts will create an incident record.
+- If a target violates a condition for the alert policy, an incident record will be created.

-- If the same target violates another condition for the alert policy, New Relic Alerts will create another incident record.
+- If the same target violates another condition for the alert policy, another incident record will be created.

-- If additional targets violate the same condition after the incident options, New Relic Alerts will add these violations to the incident record already open for that condition.
+- If additional targets violate the same condition after the incident opens, these violations will be added to the incident record already open for that condition.